gneu42/Triple-Decky/README.md

          * Change the "encoder_parking_distance:" in mmu_parameters.cfg so the filament parks in the trap. (for me I change it to 15, it was 23)
             <p>

-Triple Decky is a replacement for the filament block on ERCF V1 and Sturdy Bunny.
-Its goal is to avoid the filament to move in or out the filament block while loading or unloading another gate.

-To do that, the filament block consist in 2 hinged parts (decks), that are kept apart by magnets.
-The filament is lifted by 1 mm from the bottom BMG gear.

-The tophat comes on top of the 2nd deck and has the top BMG gear as before.

-Although the current Rev B version still has the possibility to install the magnetic gate, it is normally not needed anymore.

-It will not be possible to install the magnetic gates on Rev C.